 Portugal adopted its most recent National Action Plan (NAP) in 2019 for the period 2019-2022.
-The NAP is currently available only in Portuguese.
-WILPF’s analysis of the NAP will be posted following an English translation.
+Analysis is forthcoming now that an English translation is available.

 Portugal’s third NAP is preceded by two other NAPs, adopted in 2009 and 2014 and implemented for the period 2009-2013 and 2014-2018, respectively.
 The first NAP approaches the implementation of the Women, Peace, and Security (WPS) agenda mostly internationally, identifying the goal to “promot[e] the inclusion of the dimension of gender equality at all stages of peacebuilding processes and the promotion of safety” (p.
 5).
 As such, there is a strong emphasis on women’s inclusion in peacekeeping missions and peacebuilding efforts among the NAP’s objectives.
 The NAP does not have a detailed monitoring and implementation framework, nor does it include an allocated budget.
 The second NAP was developed through a participatory approach that included a public consultation as well as an independent external evaluation of the country’s first NAP.
 Nevertheless, the content of the first NAP’s objectives remain mostly unchanged in the second NAP, even though the revised action plan has a more detailed implementation matrix.

 Portugal does not have a recent history of conflict, but plays a role in international peacekeeping and humanitarian efforts.
 Portugal is a partner of the Call to Action on Protection from Gender-Based Violence in Emergencies, a multi-stakeholder initiative that aims to mitigate and provide accountability for gender-based violence in humanitarian emergencies.

 In 2019, Portugal was among the top 25 arms exporters in the world.